lordshashank/DealFlow/README.md

 ### Fleek

-Building a dApp and deploying only on centralized services don’t seem apt, we used Fleek to decentralize our deployments
+Building a dApp and deploying only on centralized services don’t seem apt, we used Fleek to decentralize our deployments.
+You can view our deployment at [https://deal-flow.on-fleek.app/](https://deal-flow.on-fleek.app/)

 _For more info, please refer to the [project](https://ethglobal.com/showcase/dealflow-af4xp)_